Tech-Bandit/pi-hole/README.md

  ```
  - I have commented UDP port 67 out.
 I let my router handle DHCP
  > After editing click on `deploy the container`

+## Network Create (Opional)
+- To create a direct attached macvlan ( edit the parent to your network interface, subnet, gateway and the ip to suit your network )

+- sudo docker network create -d macvlan -o parent=enp7s0f1 --subnet=192.168.1.0/24 --gateway=192.168.1.1 --ip-range=192.168.1.5/32 pihole

+## Volume Create (Opitonal)
+- Another way to create a volume is to specify the driver, file type, device and the name of the volume

+- sudo docker volume create --driver local \
+    --opt type=ext4 \
+    --opt device=/dev/md1 \
+    Portainer-volume

 ## Look for Login credentials
 - Go back to **Containers** and open the logs for the pi-hole container